Program of Study

 Course work includes accounting, auditing, taxation, computer applications, business law, economics, and general education courses.
 Cooperative education opportunities may be available.
 Related skills are developed through the study of communications, computer applications, financial analysis, critical thinking skills, and ethics.

-Graduates should qualify for entry-level accounting positions in many types of organizations including accounting firms, small businesses, manufacturing firms, banks, hospitals, school systems, and government agencies.
+Graduates should qualify for entry-level positions in many types of organizations including accounting firms, small businesses, insurance firms, manufacturing firms, banks, hospitals, school systems, and government agencies.

 Recommended Background and Skills

 Strong math background, high school algebra strongly recommended, strong reading comprehension skills and basic computer skills.